Why not join me on one of the following tours? Activate the link to read more about each tour on the Greentours website.

 The Ethiopian wolf is a handsome dog.

-- Ethiopia (October) - an exciting new tour that teams me up again with Rondi Slater.
+- Ethiopia (November) - last but not least an exciting new tour that teams me up again with Rondi Slater.
 This tour concentrates on the Ethiopian Highlands and the dramatic

 Another cat, the African Wild Cat, is often seen along the tracks through the rift valley Awash National Park.
 As dusk falls on the slopes of volcanic Mount Fantalle, we’ll watch Spotted Hyenas emerging from the black lava caves, a famed denning site for these enigmatic creatures.
 Awash is home to Arabian and Kori Bustards, Somali Ostriches, Northern Lesser Kudu, Soemmering’s Gazelles and Beisa Oryx, and we’ll see lots of stunning Northern Carmine Bee-eaters.
 Troupes of Hamadryas Baboons forage across the plains, whilst in the wild mountain country around the monastery complex at Debre Libanos, is the endemic Gelada Baboon, each Gelada adorned with a ‘bleeding heart’.
 Photographing Lammergeiers is easy here as bones are regularly put out for them!
 We’ll finish with two days at a superb lodge set amid majestic figs on the shores of a Rift Valley lake.
 Here is an abundance of typical African species such as White-cheeked Turaco, Narina Trogons, tinkerbirds, bee-eaters, and barbets, as well endemics such as the Black-winged Lovebird and Yellow-fronted Parrot.
 Spotlighting will reveal Civets and Bush Babies.
 Ethiopia is an extraordinary country, its diverse wildlife still abundant, its culture unique, and distinctive and its landscapes often ‘other-worldly’ and frequently magnificent.